valentingol/cliconfig/docs/index.rst

 CLI Config
 ==========

-Lightweight library that provides routines to merge your configs (optionally nested) and set parameters from command line.
-It also prevents you from adding new parameters if not desired.
-Finally, it provides helper routines to manage flatten dicts, unflatten (= nested) dicts or a mix of both, save config, load, display, etc.
+Lightweight library that provides routines to merge nested and flat configs and set parameters from command line.
+It is also provide processing functions that can change the whole configuration before and after each config merge, config saving and config loading.
+It also contains many routines to manipulate the config as flatten or nested dicts.

 |PyPI version| |PythonVersion| |License|